witchard/goscr/README.md

 - [ ] Provide better mechanism for presenting compilation errors back to the user (map line numbers)
 - [ ] Clean up old compilation directories
 - [ ] Test on mac and windows
-- [ ] Support mode where code is run against each line of stdin
+- [X] Support mode where code is run against each line of stdin
-- [ ] Support extra user code from different files
-- [ ] ?Add support for testing scripts?